-The University System of Georgia (USG) comprises thirty-one institutions of higher learning, a marine research institute, and a system central office.
-These institutions represent the rich diversity of a state system spanning the spectrum of educational and research offerings.
-This handbook respects the value of the diversity of institutions while providing guidance with regards to information technology (IT) operations within the USG.
+The University System of Georgia (USG) comprises thirty-one institutions of higher learning, a marine research institute, and a system central office, as well as the Georgia Public Library System (GPLS) and the State Archives.
+These participant organizations represent the rich diversity of a state system spanning the spectrum of educational and research offerings.
+This handbook respects the value of the diversity of participant organizations while providing guidance with regards to information technology (IT) operations within the USG.

-Information, in all forms, is a strategic asset to an institution and to the USG as a system.
-Under Board of Regents’ policy, it is the responsibility of the Vice Chancellor and Chief Information Officer (VC/CIO) to establish “the procedures and guidelines under which the acquisition, development, planning, design, construction/renovation, management, and operation of USG technology facilities and systems shall be accomplished.”
+Information, in all forms, is a strategic asset to a participant organization and to the USG as a system.
+Under Board of Regents’ (BoR) policy, it is the responsibility of the Vice Chancellor and Chief Information Officer (VC/CIO) to establish “the procedures and guidelines under which the acquisition, development, planning, design, construction/renovation, management, and operation of USG technology facilities and systems shall be accomplished.”
 Part of this responsibility is to prepare a handbook of Information Technology (IT) standards and best practices to be followed by each USG institution.